Linda Ellerbee: Career

 Her autobiography, And So It Goes, was published in 1986.
 A second book of memoirs, Move On: Adventures in the Real World, was published in 1991 and a third, Take Big Bites: Adventures Around the World and Across the Table, in 2005.
 In addition, she has authored an eight-part series of Girl Reporter books for young people, as well as a syndicated newspaper column.

+Cancer survivor

 In 1992, Ellerbee was diagnosed with breast cancer and had a double mastectomy.
-Since then, she has spent much of her time speaking to groups about how she fought the cancer and how women need to fight the disease, demand better medical treatment, and maintain a healthy sense of humor.
+Afterwards, she spent much of her time speaking to groups about how she fought the cancer and how women need to fight the disease, demand better medical treatment, and maintain a healthy sense of humor.